-I'm so excited to finally share photos from Millie's newborn shoot!
-I've learned so much about newborn photos with each new baby.
+I'm so excited to finally share photos from Millie's newborn photoshoot!
+I've learned so much about newborn photography with each new baby.
 I did almost everything textbook wrong with Ani's newborns, which is so funny because in my mind I had this picture painted of blissfully beautiful newborn photos with my first baby (doesn't everyone?) and they turned out pretty much exactly NOT like I planned, thanks to my first-time-mom naivety.
 So I figured I'd share with you all some tips on getting the best (and avoiding the worst) newborn photos!

-FIVE DAYS AFTER BIRTH: Okay really ideally, 5-10 days after.
+Okay really ideally, 5-10 days after.
 I think this is the magic number, when you've been (hopefully) home from the hospital for at least a few days.
 Your baby is still in that super sleepy state and is more likely to sleep like a rock through the shoot.
 Also, your milk has probably come in, which leads me to my next tip . . .

-FEED YOUR BABY: right before the shoot starts, feed your baby!
+Right before the shoot starts, feed your baby!
 And if he/she starts fussing during the shoot, feed them then too.
 Normally I try super hard to not nurse my babies to sleep but in this case, totally nurse your baby to sleep (or give them a bottle).
 When we took Anabelle's newborn photos she was hungry, and I just tried to push through it because I didn't want to inconvenience our photographer.
 Make sure you ask your photographer ahead of time if he/she is okay with you taking a small break in the middle of the shoot to feed if you need to.

 PLAN ON POOP: Everything is going to be peed, spit up, and pooped on if you're doing any newborn nakey pics.
 So just plan on that!
 Extra blankets, burp cloths, outfits, whatever you need.
 I bought a few wraps for Millie (knowing she'd probably poop/pee in some of them, which she did!) and I was so glad I had extras on hand.

 It's so nice to have beautiful bedding for a shoot that also creates a pretty, clean-canvas type of backdrop to lay baby on, not only for newborn photos but also for everyday photos you'll want to take as baby grows.
 We bought this bedding for Lyla's newborns and I'm still so obsessed with it that we used it again for Millie's newborns too.
 Soooooo soft and comfy, literally my favorite bedding we've ever owned.
 I really like white bedding for a newborn shoot but anything that's a solid color I think is a really nice blank canvas.

-GIVE YOURSELF AN EXTRA HOUR TO GET READY: Trust me when I say that there are just way too many things that can (and will) come up when you have a needy newborn, and even more so when you have more kids!
+Trust me when I say that there are just way too many things that can (and will) come up when you have a needy newborn, and even more so when you have more kids!
 Get ready with an hour to spare, so that if someone has a desperate emergency crying screaming tantrum throwing need, you still have time to put some makeup on or curl your hair.
 You'll be so sad if you don't give yourself this time!

-For Anabelle's newborns I wore all black because that's what I'd seen around the internet (thanks pinterest!) and I thought that would be the most flattering.
+For Anabelle's newborn photos I wore all black because that's what I'd seen around the internet (thanks pinterest!) and I thought that would be the most flattering.
 Turns out it made me look even more pasty, half-dead and was not flattering in the least bit.
 Get a blousey top and wear it with some maternity skinny jeans (these will be most comfortable – don't even try wearing your pre-pregnancy jeans!) or a pretty, flowy (not fitted!) dress.
 I wore this ivory midi dress.

 We took several photos with just Millie, and then Millie and me, and we only brought the older girls in for the few photos we needed them in.
 It's way easier on little people when they only have to cooperate for a few minutes than stand around waiting for their turn!
 They have way fewer opportunities to get into trouble and frustrate Mom & Dad too.